 During the public comment period of a meeting, the Board President will ask if any member of the public wishes to address the Board.
-When acknowledged, any such individual should stand and state his/her name and address.
+The Board will hear an individual's comments only after the President has recognized the individual to speak.
 Each speaker is generally allowed three (3) minutes to make comments.
 If it becomes apparent that there are large numbers of speakers, the President may shorten this time.
 The Board President may also impose a limit on the total time allotted at a meeting for public comment in order to enable the Board to be able to complete the regular or special business of the meeting.
 The Board President may also provide for other procedures, such as requiring written submission of questions by note cards provided at the meeting, or other reasonable means, depending on the nature of the agenda item, numbers of individuals seeking to provide comment, and need to facilitate orderly and efficient use of the public comment period.

-Individuals be added agenda or groups may also request to to the of а Regular Meeting by notifying the Executive Director in writing of such request not later than 5:00 p.m. of the Wednesday of the week prior to the Regular Meeting.
+Individuals groups may also request to be added to the agenda Regular Meeting by notifying the Executive Director in writing of such request not later than 5:00 p.m. of the Wednesday of the week prior to the Regular Meeting.
 The request shall include the name, address, and telephone number of the individual or group representative making the request, and any relevant written materials.
 The individual or representative may then be placed on the agenda and generally allowed five (5) minutes to make his/her presentation.
 The Board President may exercise its discretion to reduce or extend this time limit based on the considerations mentioned above.